joshed-io/reveal-hugo/README.md

 This is the recommended way to add custom CSS and JavaScript to each presentation.

+> 💡 Tip: In Hugo, partials live in the `layouts` folder:
+>
+> For example, if you have HTML that is to be placed before every presentation, this would be the structure:
+> ```
+> - layouts
+>   - partials
+>     - reveal-hugo
+>       - head.html
+>       - body.html

 ## Recipes

 ### Add a Reveal.js presentation to an existing Hugo site